raisedevs/raise-dev-library/README.md

 **Note: unless a Raise.dev cofounder has invited you to join the Raise.dev Console, you can't use this (yet).**

-**If you're starting a new project or learn better from templates/examples than reading step-by-step guides: check out [raisedevs/arduino-esp32-firmware-example](https://github.com/raisedevs/arduino-esp32-firmware-example) or [raisedevs/arduino-esp32-firmware-example](https://github.com/raisedevs/arduino-esp32-firmware-example) template repositories.**
+**If you learn better from templates than step-by-step guides: check out [raisedevs/arduino-esp32-firmware-example](https://github.com/raisedevs/arduino-esp32-firmware-example) or [raisedevs/arduino-esp8266-firmware-example](https://github.com/raisedevs/arduino-esp8266-firmware-example) template repositories.**

 ---